membraneframework-labs/guide/chapter2/demands.md

 * context - `Membrane.Element.CallbackContext.Demand` structure, contains useful information like actual playback state of the element or size of the last demand (in case when this size is equal to 0 it means that handle_demand has been triggered by `:redemand` action, see below)
 * state - actual internal state of the element (like in every other callback)

 Below, the very simple case of handling demand in Source element is presented.
-It just produce buffers on the spot in the `handle_demand` callback:
+It just produces buffers on the spot in the `handle_demand` callback:

 ```elixir
 @impl true